 Kiss a Fish in NEWFOUNDLAND and LABRADOR

-Canada’s northeastern province consists of the island of Newfoundland and the mainland, Labrador.
+This province in eastern Canada eastern province consists of the island of Newfoundland and the mainland, Labrador.
 Sprawling coastlines, pristine wilderness and stunning wildlife draw visitors from around the world.
 Newfoundland Island is beautiful enough to make you wish you were born there.
 You can feel like a local, though, with a Screech-In ceremony at a local pub.
 After you kiss a fish on the lips (cod is preferable, but any fish will do), toss back a shot of Newfoundland’s bitter rum, known as Screech, and repeat a phrase along the lines of “Long may your big jib draw,” in the local dialect.
 From that point on, you’re regarded as an Honorary Newfoundlander.

 Raft a tidal bore in NOVA SCOTIA

 Raft on a river that changes direction!
-The tides in the Bay of Fundy are the highest in the world; they can rise and fall as much as 50 feet (15 m) in a few hours, pushing water into the mouth of the Shubenacadie River.
+The tides in the Bay of Fundy in Nova Scotia are the highest in the world; they can rise and fall as much as 50 feet (15 m) in a few hours, pushing water into the mouth of the Shubenacadie River.
 The front edge of the tidal flow is a wave (called a tidal bore) that ranges from a ripple to several feet (1 m).
 Jump on a raft and take a wild ride on a true tidal wave.
 Wear a swimsuit or shorts, and bring a change of clothes; you’re gonna get wet.

 Eat Like a King in PRINCE EDWARD ISLAND